Kirill-Murashev/AI_for_valuers_book/Parts-Chapters/Outliers-handling/Outliers.md

-As you can see, all extreme values were equalized to the upper boundary value; and they have form one group.
+As you can see, all extreme values were equalized to the upper boundary value; and they have formed one group.

 ```python